 Best practices for hiring great people

-That said, what you can do is try to find applicants who have the same set of qualities as past hires who have gone on to succeed in your company.
+That said, what you can do is try to find applicants who share similar qualities as other employees in your company who have proven successful.
 Start by developing some rules for hiring.

-To get you started, we consulted career experts and compiled some of their tried and true tips for increasing the likelihood that you’ll hire great people every time.
+To get you started, we consulted career experts and compiled some of their tried-and-true tips for hiring people who will be the best fit for your company every time.

 Look for progression

 If you’re hiring people for any roles above entry-level, you want to be sure that your candidates have a track record of growth.
 “When recruiting emerging leader-level talent, we always look for progression,” says Justin Hirsch, President and HR Executive Search Lead at Jobplex, a recruitment firm.“If an individual is not progressing in their career, it’s an indication that they may not be ready (or qualified) to be tapped into for the next level of leadership,” he adds.